Alkanolamine: Uses and examples

 Simple alkanolamines are used as solvents, synthetic intermediates, and high-boiling bases.

 2-Aminoalcohols have been used as synthetic building blocks and chiral auxiliaries.Amino ethanols have been proven to be vital precursors for chiral morpholines and piperazines.
 Key members: ethanolamine, dimethylethanolamine, N-methylethanolamine, Aminomethyl propanol.
 Two popular drugs, often called alkanolamine beta blockers, are members of this structural class: propranolol, pindolol.
 2-Aminoalcohols can also be found in the direct action subgroup of adrenergic drugs such as epinephrine, isoproterenol, phenylephrine and isoetarine.

 Other medicinally useful derivative of ethanolamine: Isoetarine, veratridine, veratrine, epinephrine (adrenaline), norepinephrine (noradrenaline), atropine.

 1,3- to 1,7-amino alcohols

 Two examples of longer aminoalcohols include Heptaminol, a cardiac stimulant, and propanolamines.

 1,3-Aminoalcohols are present in several bioactive molecules, such as Sedinone, Dumetorine, and Hygroline.
-1,3-Aminoalcohols have be synthesize through a couple methods.
+1,3-Aminoalcohols have been synthesized through a couple methods.
 Similar to 2-aminoalcohols, 1,3 aminoalcohols can be formed through ring openings, such as an azo-ring opening and addition.
 1,3-aminoalcohols can also be synthesized through an azo-aldol condensation or an intermolecular C-H activation.

 1,4 and 1,5-aminoalcohols have been synthesized through the reduction of cyclic amides.
 Catalyzed alkylation of primary amines with 1,4-butanediol is another synthetic route for 1,4-aminoalcohols.
 Larger amino alcohol (1,5 - and up) synthesis is comparatively underdeveloped.
 Electrochemical ring-openings can produce 1,3 to 1,7-aminoalcohols.